 Onsite is the hull of a small Caicos Sloop, and the half-scale framework model of another.
 The story of how these sailboats were made by hand is fascinating in itself.

-This location oftens hosts 'Evening with the Experts', with local and visiting experts holding talks on a variety of subjects.
-This typically relate specifically to the Turks and Caicos and Caribbean.
+This location often hosts 'Evening with the Experts', with local and visiting experts holding talks on a variety of subjects.
+This typically relates specifically to the Turks and Caicos and the Caribbean.
 A calendar is available on the Museum's website.